create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **description**

-A user-defined string which can be read and written.
+A user-defined String which can be read and written.

 #### **supportedComponents**